isomerpages/enterprisesg-bgr/_global-ready-talent-programme/About the programme.md

 internship opportunities for you to be mentored to support global business expansion plans and navigate challenges in international markets.</p>
 <p>Here is the summary of eligible internship types and support available
-for you under the Global Ready Talent Programme.</p>
+for you under the GRT Programme.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%;" height="auto" width="100%" alt="" src="/images/Summary_Table_of_Internships.png">